microsoft/FluidFramework/packages/runtime/component-runtime/README.md

-# Prague Loader
+# Fluid Loader

-The loader makes up the minimal kernal of the Prague runtime.
-This kernel is responsible for providing access to Prague storage as well as consensus over a quorum of clients.
+The loader makes up the minimal kernal of the Fluid runtime.
+This kernel is responsible for providing access to Fluid storage as well as consensus over a quorum of clients.

 Storage includes snapshots as well as the live and persisted operation stream.